 Scott Jorgensen describes Oregon's local budget process used by local, county, and municipal governments across the state.
 Jorgensen is the City Manager for Rainier, OR, a former legislative aide, a former award-winning newspaper reporter, and radio personality.
 Download the companion document on this topic by clicking HERE.

 April 17th, 2021

-Former CEO of the Tualatin Valley Water District, which serves more than 250,000 people and major corporations like Nike and Tektronics, describes how decisions are REALLY made in local and county governments by offering a training on the board/staff governance model used all over America.
+Mark Knudson, former CEO of the Tualatin Valley Water District, which serves more than 250,000 people, describes how decisions are REALLY made in local and county governments by offering a training on the board/staff governance model used all over America.
 Download Mark's accompanying slide show by clicking HERE and WLN's document on this topic by clicking HERE.

 April 3rd, 2021

 WLN Executive Director Richard P. Burke provides training on "How to Win Informal Discussions and debates" Download the companion training document by clicking HERE.

 February 27th, 2021